Leverkusen Slay Bremen To Return To Bundesliga Summit - UrduPoint

 Gladbach doubled their lead shortly after, Manu Kone rocketing in a long-range shot.

-Dortmund's Donyell Malen added a fourth in the final seconds of the second half, going coast to coast from a Gladbach corner to seal the win.
+Dortmund's Donyell Malen added a fourth in the final seconds of the match, racing away to score into an empty net after Gladbach 'keeper Moritz Nicolas went up for a corner.

 In the German capital, Union Berlin ended a nine-match losing streak in the league with a 1-1 draw against Augsburg.